 I can get slightly obsessive about finding the perfect flight at the perfect time for the perfect price.
 This holy trinity is difficult to find but the search can often be fun 🙂

 This is where I do splash the cash.
-For flight times in excess of eight hours I look for good value business class flights (or try to bag an air miles flight).
+For flight times in excess of six hours I look for good value business class flights (or try to bag an air miles flight).
 For shorter flights, the class of travel is less important.

 Here’s my go to on-line resources for air and train travel.

 - To explore flight routings, schedules and fares go to Google Flights.
 Or try ITA Matrix Flights, which is particularly useful for more complex routes including ex EU flights.

 - Seeking out the best business class fares?
 Check out the excellent Turning Left for Less